kubernetes/website/docs/getting-started-guides/ubuntu/index.md

 ### Quick Start

-[conjure-up](http://conjure-up.io/) provides quick wasy to deploy Kubernetes on multiple clouds and bare metal.
+[conjure-up](http://conjure-up.io/) provides quick ways to deploy Kubernetes on multiple clouds and bare metal.
 It provides a user-friendly UI that prompts you for cloud credentials and configuration options:

 Available for Ubuntu 16.04 and newer: